 Learn more about the climate-related threats to birds.
 Audubon's Climate Research found that over half of US bird species are at risk due to climate change.
 Creating bird habitat in your yard can help threatened species build resilience to climate change and increase their chances for survival.

-San Diego Audubon developed this helpful guide to Gardening for Birds and Butterflies.
+San Diego Audubon developed this helpful guide to starting your own Native Seed Library.
 Though some of the information is localized to Southern California, much of it is relevant to us in Northern California!

 Invasive Plant Information